 - Services that share privileged credentials, violating least privilege policies

 Manage and protect

 Protect your service account passwords.
-Proactively manage, monitor, and control service account access with password protection software.
-Your solution should automatically discover and store service accounts; schedule password rotation; audit, analyze, and manage activity; and monitor password accounts to quickly detect and respond to malicious activity.
+Proactively manage, monitor, and control service account access with Privileged Access Management (PAM) software.
+Your solution should automatically discover and store service accounts; schedule password rotation; audit, analyze, and manage activity; and monitor password accounts to detect and respond to malicious activity quickly.

 Monitor service account activity.
 Your PAM solution should be able to monitor and record service account activity.
 This will help enforce proper behavior and avoid mistakes by employees and other IT users because they know their activities are being monitored.